 If you previously added the access point to a NETGEAR Insight network location and managed the access point through the Insight Cloud Portal or Insight app, enter the Insight network password for that location.
-For more information, see Connect over WiFi using the NETGEAR Insight app on page 35.
+For more information, see Connect over WiFi using the NETGEAR Insight app on page 25.

-- 4. Select Management > Configuration > Wireless > Basic > Wireless Settings.
-The Wireless Settings page displays. - 5.
-From the Channel menu for the radio, select a channel.
+4. Select Management > Configuration > Wireless > Basic > Wireless Settings.
+The Wireless Settings page displays.

+- From the Channel menu for the radio, select a channel.
 The default is Auto.
-When you select a particular channel, the channel selection becomes static.
+When you select a particular channel, the channel selection becomes static. - 6.
+Click the Apply button.